 The Belkin 27W QC4+ Power Adapter charges the iPhone 11 Pro Max from 0% to 20% in 10 minutes, 0% to 54% in 30 minutes, and 0% to 80% in 60 minutes.

-Compared to other chargers, while the Belkin 27W QC4+ Power Adapter charges ~2X faster in 10 minutes starting at 0% battery compared to Qi, Apple 12W USB Power Adapter, and 15W USB-C chargers (like Perigears 15W USB-C Wall Charger).
-Note 20W chargers like the PowerPort PD Nano 20W Charger doesn't show much advantages in charging speed vs 18W chargers like the Apple 18W PD Charger.
+Compared to other chargers, the Belkin 27W QC4+ Power Adapter charges ~2X faster in 10 minutes starting at 0% battery compared to Qi, Apple 12W USB Power Adapter, and 15W USB-C chargers (like the Perigears 15W USB-C Wall Charger).
+Note 20W chargers like the PowerPort PD Nano 20W Charger doesn't show much advantages in charging speed versus 18W chargers like the Apple 18W PD Charger.